1 John 2.22-25.

 - The Father wants to give us his kingdom.
 Guess who’s gonna be its king?
 Yep, the Son.

-Third, you’re really hobbling your own spiritual growth when you dismiss the Son.
+Third, you’re hobbling your own spiritual growth when you dismiss the Son.
 No fooling, I’ve heard various Christians claim they wanna study and understand the Father apart from Jesus.
 They think there are insights to be gained if you divide the persons of the trinity from one another, and analyze them independently.

 Same with God.
 We can detect plenty of things about God apart from the revelation of Jesus… but we won’t understand why, how, or even the answer.
 So we’ll project the rest.